jbarndt/fcbh-dataset-io/testing/README.md

 - FastText is a Word Encoding program produced by Meta.
 - Aeneas is a Timestamp generating program.
 - Librosa is an MFCC generating program.
+- Gonum/float is a go library for floating point
+- Pandas is a python dataset manipulation tool frequently used by AI model researchers.

 ## Script level text tests